 Rates, Fees, and Contracts

 When it comes to processing, many businesses find rates and fees to be confusing and frustrating.
-We’re not going to into all the details of rates and fees in this article, as the topic is large enough for its own posts.
+We’re not going to into all the details of rates and fees in this article, as the topic is large enough for its own post.
 However, let’s go over the basics of what’s involved in the processing costs to give you an idea of how it works and what to look for.

 Factors that Affect Cost